 As the vision for AirBadminton is for it to be played by as many people, in as many places as possible, ease of set up is essential.

-There are five key elements needed to play AirBadminton
+Key elements needed to play AirBadminton are:

-The lines should be 5cm in width and contrast sharply to the colour of the surface.
+The lines should be 4-5cm in width and contrast sharply to the colour of the surface.
 For sand and natural grass surfaces, boundary lines should be ribbons made of resistant material.

 - A bungee cord should be attached to each corner and connected to a buried anchor disk.